INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

           valuePath: 3
         - name: pos
           valuePath: 5

+(Note that the BlackLab JAR includes a default `tsv.blf.yaml` that is a bit different: it assumes a file containing column names.
+The column names are word, lemma and pos)

 The Sketch Engine takes a tab-delimited WPL input format that document tags, inline tags and "glue tags" (which indicate that there should be no space between two tokens).
 Here's a short example:

     <doc id="1" title="Test document" author="Jan Niestadt">